 – Skin care products that break down and remove the dead, keratinized cells that naturally build up on the skin’s surface.
 Glycolic Acid – A type of alpha hydroxy acids that removes part of the outer dead layer of skin (stratum corneum).
 Helps to unclog pores and create a smoother skin surface (glow).
 It may also stimulate some collagen production in the upper layer of the dermis.
 Lotions with glycolic acid act as an exfoliating agent.

 Green Tea Extract

-– An antioxidant in the flavenoid/polyphenol group.
-While the benefits of green tea are known, there is some limited but intriguing evidence that topical preparations with a high enough concentrations may be beneficial as an antioxidant, and therefore anti-aging.
-I don’t know of any studies in skin that give evidence for an anti skin cancer effect for these products.
+– An antioxidant in the flavonoid/polyphenol group.
+While the benefits of green tea are known, there is some limited but intriguing evidence that topical preparations with a high enough concentration may be beneficial as an antioxidant, and therefore anti-aging.
+I don’t know of any studies in skin that give evidence for an anti-skin cancer effect for these products.

 – An acid that occurs naturally in the skin and helps to retain moisture especially in the spaces between cells.
 Hyaluronic acid serum and hyaluronic creams are used in moisturizers and other skin care products to lubricate and protect the skin.